Keep-Current/Engine/src/pipeline/README.md

 ## The pipeline
-The pipeline runs the different modules together.
+The pipeline orchestrates a process by running different modules together.

 ## How?
-Every document from the scrapper is running through the pipeline, in order to be categorized and extracted.
+i.e. documents which were scrapped from the web can run through a pipeline, in order to be categorized and extracted.
-The pipeline should define an common interface for the packages to implement, in order to be able in the future to replace one module with another (one implementation with another).